 It's been copied multiple times the world over, but that beautiful strawberry and watermelon cake originated at Black Star Pastry.
 Chef Christopher Thé originally created it for a wedding.
 Little did he know that his creation of layered almond dacquoise, rose-scented cream and watermelon would be declared “the world’s most Instagrammed cake” by The New York Times.
 Stop by their original outlet in Newtown or visit the Rosebery store after your Archie Rose tour.

-When it comes to Instagrammable cafes in Sydney, it’s hard to leave Two Sis & Co. off the list.
+When it comes to Instagrammable cafes in Sydney, it’s hard to leave Pyrmont's Two Sis & Co. off the list.
 Delightfully vibrant creations fill the menu, meaning that the camera will be eating first throughout the whole meal!
-A bright white wall provides a clean backdrop for photos of the dishes, which include everything from mermaid pancakes and syrup-filled shots to fairy floss-topped ice lattes.
+A bright white wall provides a clean backdrop for photos of the dishes, which include everything from mermaid pancakes and syrup-filled shots to fairy-floss-topped ice lattes.

 With 17,000 flowers suspended from the ceiling and stuck into feature walls, it's no wonder Social Hideout makes the list.
 The menu plays with Japanese and Mediterranean cuisine to create delicious and, of course, visually aesthetic eats.
 Popular menu dishes seem to have been designed for Instagram and include a milkshake served in a pretty gold bathtub topped with fairy floss, perfectly paired with their Red Velvet Benedict – eggs benedict with red velvet croissant.
 There are now two outposts of the pretty cafe: one in Parramatta and one in Waterloo.